Life Insurance Inflation Protection: How to Keep Coverage Relevant

 How Inflation Quietly Erodes Your Death Benefit

-When you purchase a life insurance policy, the death benefit is set in stone — but its real-world value is not.
+When you purchase a life insurance policy, the death benefit is set in stone, but its real-world value is not.
 Inflation steadily chips away at purchasing power, meaning the dollar amount your beneficiaries receive may buy significantly less in the future than it does today.
-This isn't a hypothetical risk; it's a mathematical certainty in any inflationary economy.
+This isn't a hypothetical risk.
+It's a mathematical certainty in any inflationary economy.

 Original Death Benefit Years Avg.
 Annual Inflation Real Purchasing Power Remaining